 For instance, the Mao Shan Wang from Pahang can fetch a higher price than those exported from Johor.
-Similarly, the Musang King Durian can be more expensive than your regular D13 Durian.
-This goes to show that many factors can affect the prices of durians in Singapore.
+Similarly, the Musang King Durian price can be a lot higher than your regular D13 Durian.
+This goes to show that many factors can affect the durian cost in Singapore.

 Although it may seem a little intimidating to understand the economics of this pungent yet tasty fruit, it’ll prove to be handy when the day comes for you to shine as a durian expert.